SoapCode/UCompile/README.md

 There are 2 ways of how UCompile allows you to interact with these assemblies:

 1. Compiling classes.
 You can compile your custom classes, and make them a part of your Unity application.
 These classes will be able to use any functionality you've decided to expose to it, from assemblies, which are loaded right now in main Unity AppDomain, including assemblies with classes which you dynamically compiled with UCompile earlier.
 2. Compiling and executing methodless code.
 You can compile plain methodless code, using the same exposure restriction system.
-Imagine that you put your code in some kind of a Main() method, that you can execute at any moment, and this code can use classes that you have already dynamically compiled with the first way.
+Imagine that you put your code in some kind of a "Main()" method, that you can execute at any moment, and this code can use classes, that you have already dynamically compiled with the first way.

 It's going to make sense soon, I promise!
 Let's look at some examples: